Multiple radial SLE(0) and classical Calogero-Sutherland System: Multiple radial SLE(0) system as the limit of multiple radial SLE( ) system

 \subsection{Residue-free quadratic differentials with prescribed zeros}

 \

 The locus of real rational functions effectively characterizes the traces of multiple chordal SLE(0) systems.
-However, in the radial case, rational functions alone are inadequate for fully characterizing these traces.
+However, in the radial case, rational functions alone are not enough to fully characterizze these traces.

 To address this limitation, we propose introducing a new class of analytic functions that extends beyond rational functions.
 This extended class would capture the behavior near zero, including monodromy that can not described by rational functions.